If you have questions about property valuation and property tax, visit boco.org/2023Valuation.

 Would I have to leave my own house or apartment to be in the FSS program?

-Yes, you would have to move into a designated FSS apartment unless you currently have Section 8 housing assistance with Boulder County Housing Authority or Boulder Housing Partners.
+Yes, you would have to move into a designated FSS apartment unless you currently have Housing Choice Voucher assistance with Boulder County Housing Authority or Boulder Housing Partners.
 There are apartments that are designated specifically for FSS families to live in during the 5 years they are participating in the FSS program.
 These units are located in, Boulder and Lafayette.
 Once you are in the apartment you would pay 30% of your monthly income towards rent.

 Does the FSS program pay for my schooling or child care cost while I work or attend school?